Xi'an Y-20: Production

+Deployment

 On 6 July 2016 the first serial Y-20 (serial number 11051) was handed over to the PLAAF in a ceremony.
 The second aircraft numbered 11052 followed soon after - it was assigned to the 12th Regiment of the 4th Transport Division at Qionglai, Chengdu.

-On 8 May 2018, it was announced by PLAAF's spokesperson Shen Jinke that Y-20 had "recently conducted its first joint airdrop training with the country's airborne troops".
+On 8 May 2018, it was announced by PLAAF's military media that Y-20 had recently conducted its first joint airdrop training operations with the PLAAF airborne troops.

-On 13 February 2020, the Y-20 was part of a fleet used to deliver supplies and personnel to Wuhan.
+On 13 February 2020, the Y-20 was part of a fleet that delivered supplies and personnel to Wuhan.
 The operation was part of an effort to mitigate what became the COVID-19 pandemic.
-A fleet of 11 aircraft was used to deliver 2,600 military medical staff to Wuhan.
+A fleet of 11 aircraft delivered 2,600 military medical staff to Wuhan.
 The PLAAF fleet of 11 aircraft consists of 6 Y-20s, 3 Il-76s, and 2 Y-9s transport aircraft.
+This is Y-20's first civilian mission, signaling the increasing military involvement in pandemic response.

+On 5 June 2021, PLAAF transport aircraft fleet, including Y-20, was observed patrolling the South China Sea, which was accused of intrusion by Malaysia.
+Japanese Air Self-Defense Force analyst Aita Moriki believed the Chinese action was to display airborne corp's power projection capabilities.

 On 28 November 2021, Y-20U aerial tanker was spotted around the southwest side of the Taiwan island among 27 military aircraft.
-This is the first observeration of Y-20U outside inland China.
+This is the first observation of Y-20U outside inland China.

 On 27 January 2022, two Y-20 aircraft arrived in Tonga after traveling over 10,000 kilometers from Guangzhou Baiyun, delivering 33 tons of supplies including food, fresh water, water purifiers, and tents due to the 2022 Hunga Tonga–Hunga Ha'apai eruption and tsunami.

 On 9 April 2022, six Y-20 aircraft landed at Belgrade Nikola Tesla Airport in Serbia, reportedly delivering a shipment of FK-3 surface-to-air missile systems.

 On 28 June 2022, six Y-20 arrived in Afghanistan to deliver 105 tonnes of humanitarian aid in response to June 2022 Afghanistan earthquake.

 On 1 August 2022, Senior Colonel and PLAAF spokesperson, Shen Jinke, told a press conference that Y-20 tanker aircraft started combat readiness training.
-The aircraft is confirmed in PLAAF service with the designation YY-20 or YU-20.
+The aircraft is confirmed in PLAAF service with the confirmed designation YY-20.
 The designation was later confirmed as YY-20 at Zhuhai Airshow 2022.
-The YY-20 features redesigned landing gear sponsors with sharper front and back ends, which reduces air turbulence.
+The YY-20 features redesigned landing gear sponsons with sharper front and back ends, which reduces air turbulence.
+In September 2022, Chinese released footage of Y-20 tankers providing aerial refueling to Chengdu J-20 fighters.

-In early September 2022, one of the machines was present at the Airpower 22 airshow in Austria.
-This was the first time that the Y-20 was present at a western airshow.
+In early September 2022, Y-20 was present at the Airpower 22 airshow in Austria.
+This was the first time that the Y-20 was present at an airshow in Western Europe.

+In December 2024, re-engined Y-20Bs were spotted inside PLAAF facilities, suggesting they entered service.
+On 3 September 2025, Chinese state media China Daily announced that Y-20B has been part of the PLAAF arsenal.